rockstor/rockstor-doc/contribute/contribute.rst

     /opt/rockstor/static/js/lib/

-If you need to add a new library, place all of it's files in the above lib directory (on buildvm) and continue your development process.
+If you need to add a new library, place all of its files in the above lib directory (on buildvm) and continue your development process.
-After you open the pull request on the rockstor-core repo, it's time to open a separate pull request for merging the additional libaries.
+After you open the pull request on the rockstor-core repo, it's time to open a separate pull request for merging the additional libraries.
 This separate pull request must be opened on another repository named `rockstor-jslibs <https://github.com/rockstor/rockstor-jslibs>`_, which mirrors the contents of the lib directory shown above.